Microplastics in Malaysian food have quietly entered our seafood, rice, and bottled water, and with them, a hidden threat to human health.

-Microplastics, tiny plastic fragments less than five millimetres wide, have become a silent yet pervasive pollutant.
-In Malaysia, they have entered our food chain, posing potential risks to human health.
+Microplastics, plastic fragments smaller than five millimetres, have become one of the most pervasive pollutants of our time.
+In Malaysia, they have already entered the food chain, carrying potential risks to human health.

-These particles come from synthetic fibres, cosmetic products, and the breakdown of larger plastics.
-Once in waterways and soil, they are consumed by marine life and crops, eventually ending up on our plates.
+They come from synthetic fibres, cosmetic products, and the slow breakdown of larger plastics.
+Once they reach waterways and soil, marine life and crops absorb them, and from there they travel onto our plates.

-Studies have found microplastics in Malaysian food, including seafood, rice, fruits, vegetables, and even bottled water.
-Scientists warn these particles can carry harmful chemicals, disrupt hormones, and trigger inflammation when accumulated in the body.
+Studies have detected microplastics across Malaysian food, from seafood and rice to fruits, vegetables, and even bottled water.
+Scientists warn these particles can carry harmful chemicals, disrupt hormones, and trigger inflammation as they build up in the body.

-Confronting this hidden threat requires awareness and action to protect both our health and Malaysia’s rich culinary heritage.
+Confronting this hidden threat takes both awareness and action, to protect human health and the culinary heritage Malaysia is known for.

 Read also: 10 Sustainable Alternatives to Plastic That Actually Work